 • Proof of professional activity dating back no more than 3 months;

 The bank may request other complementary documents.
-A company is permitted to hold several professional accounts.
+A company is permitted to hold several business accounts.

-In the event your request to open a professional account is refused, you may exercise your right to an account by contacting the Banque de France.
+In the event your request to open a business account is refused, you may demand to exercise your right to an account by contacting the Banque de France.

 Verify automatic transactions, direct debit mandates or any other regular transaction on your previous account.